briandrum/codes.forchagrin.com/_chapters/chapter-105-public-contracts.md

 Council, in its discretion, by motion and a majority vote of its members:

-    1. _(1)_ **Personal or Professional Services.** Except as provided in [Section 105.02][CF Section 105.02], contracts that involve personal services requiring unique and special skills, as determined by Council in its discretion, or professional services;
+    1. _(1)_ **Personal or Professional Services.** Except as provided in [Section 105.02][CFCO 105.02], contracts that involve personal services requiring unique and special skills, as determined by Council in its discretion, or professional services;

     2. _(2)_ **Co-op Programs.** Contracts authorized pursuant to the Ohio Department of Administrative Services Cooperative Purchasing Program, or any